pantheon-systems/documentation/source/_docs/new-plans-faq.md

 No new sites can be created on legacy plans outside of existing contracted agreements.
 The legacy plans are no longer available for purchase online.

 ### Will I be able to keep preferred pricing after September 1st?
-All existing sites as of September (legacy & new) will lock in preferred pricing as long as they are on that plan, regardless of whether they are associated with a qualified agency partner.
+All existing sites as of September (legacy & new) will lock in preferred pricing, regardless of whether they are associated with a qualified agency partner.

 In October all new online site plan purchases will be at list price unless purchased through a qualified agency.